 - Conflict Resolution Practicum: Parts I & II

-Over the summer term, our master’s students work in a field-based, program-funded fellowship.
+Over the first part of the summer term (mid-May through the end of June), our master’s students work in a field-based, program-funded fellowship.
 Placements can be international or domestic.

 The experience offers students opportunities to engage in relevant practice and apply skills learned during their studies.
 All students receive a summer stipend to assist in the conduct of this fieldwork.
 Students are prepared for the experience through assistance in finding and selecting the internship as well as targeted skills training when applicable.

 Summer fellows take Intersections, an on-line course organized in partnership with the Center for Social Justice.
 The course directs reflection and skills-building that wraps around their practicum anywhere around the world.
 Intersections students ask ethical questions and apply social justice theories to real-world issues in virtual collaboration with a tight-knit learning cohort.
 Including this type of learning experience allows students to identify in real-time the application of conflict resolution skills and principles.
 Doing this in partnership with a cohort deepens learning by providing a global comparative experience.